cea-hpc/modules/doc/source/diff_v3_v4.rst

 Package Initialization
 ^^^^^^^^^^^^^^^^^^^^^^

 **MODULESBEGINENV** environment snapshot functionality is not supported on version 4.
 Modules collection mechanism should be preferred to save and restore sets of enabled modulepaths and loaded modulefiles.
-Modules 4 also introduce a system configuration file *etc/modulerc*, located in Modules installation directory.
-This *modulerc* file is sourced by Modules shell initialization scripts and helps to setup the initial environment right after initializing the **module** command.
+Modules 4 also introduces a system configuration file *init/modulerc*, located in Modules installation directory.
+Starting version ``4.3``, this file could also be *etc/initrc*.
+This *modulerc*/*initrc* file is sourced by Modules shell initialization scripts and helps to setup the initial environment right after initializing the **module** command.

 Command line switches